Makkah Live HD

-Anyway, this has to be the closest encounter with the IDF.
-With high fence, barbed wires, metal detectors, turnstiles, concertina wire and loaded rifles pointing at us, the IDF here are ready to engage.
-I can even sense the guy in in View Tower reporting back about each and single one of us back to central command.
+Anyway, this site was our closest encounter with the IDF.
+With high fence, barbed wires, metal detectors, turnstiles, concertina wire and loaded rifles pointing at us, the IDF here were ready to engage.
+The guy in View Tower was reporting back about each and single one of us back to central command.

 Nevertheless, we took wudhu and proceeded into the masjid; the House of Allah.
-And we forgot about the IDFs.
+And screw them IDFs.

 We went out early for Fajr prayers at the Al-Aqsa mosque.
 A comical sight as we saw Ustaz in a black polo shirt and wearing bright red gloves.
 He had to borrow his wife’s gloves.

 That walk along the Lions’ Gate took us pass the Golden Dome first.

 We also visited the Western wall aka the Wailing Wall.